-Western Carolina University's Doctor of Psychology (PsyD) in Health Service Psychology (Combined Clinical- School) is a three-year, full-time, in-person, post-Masters professional preparation program.
-The program does not admit students part time, and does not offer distance or online courses.
+Western Carolina University's Doctor of Psychology (PsyD) in Health Service Psychology (Combined Clinical- School) is a three-year, post-Masters professional preparation program.

 The PsyD program at WCU ascribes to the practitioner-scholar model of professional training, which places greater emphasis on clinical preparation as opposed to research training.
 Students in the program will garner experience through formal coursework, supervised clinical experiences, and research requirements with the goal to prepare graduates for licensure.